Ferlach Reservoir

 Increased caution is required in the area of the dam walls and bridges.
 This means keeping a sufficient distance from pillars and weir systems.

-Don't get too close to the cows in the pasture and it's best to stay in the water near them.
-Due to its height, the railway bridge at Unterschloßberg can only be passed lying down.
+Don't get too close to the cows in the pasture, and it's best to stay in the water near them.

 Directions

 It is best to take the car to get to the reservoir.
 Coming from Klagenfurt, drive south on Rosentaler Straße B 91.
 At the roundabout after crossing the reservoir, take the first right onto the B 85.
 After about 8 km, before the Billa supermarket, take the Ludmannsdorf/Köttmannsdorf turn-off to the right and drive to the turn-off before the bridge (1.4 km).
-Follow the forest path parallel to the reservoir for 2.5 km to the St. Johann boat harbour.
+Follow the forest path parallel to the reservoir for 2.5 km to the St. Johann boat harbor.

-If you take the bus, get off at the stop St.Johann im Rosental Ort and then walk about two kilometers along the narrow paths to the reservoir.
+If you take the bus, get off at the stop St.Johann im Rosental and then walk about two kilometers along the narrow paths to the reservoir.

 Parking